lwjglgamedev/lwjglbook-bookcontents-leg/chapter28/chapter28.md

 }
 ```

 This shader is very similar to the vertex shader used in previous chapters to render a scene.
 There are some changes in the name of the output variables but in essence is the same shader.
-Indeed, it should be almost the same, the way we render the vertices should not change, the major changes are done in the fragment shader, which is defined like this:
+Indeed, it should be almost the same, the way we render the vertices should not change, the major changes are done in the fragment shader, which is defined like this \(`gbuffer_fragment.fs`\):

 ```
 #version 330